VICO-UoE/DatasetCondensation/readme.md

 | 10 img/cls | 97.8 | 84.6 | 79.2 | 52.1 | 32.3 |
 | 50 img/cls | 99.2 | 88.7 | 84.4 | 60.6 | - |

 Table 2: Testing accuracies (%) of ConvNets trained from scratch on 1, 10 or 50 synthetic image(s)/class.
 Note that the performances are achieved with defult hyper-parameters.
-You may obtain better results, if you try more hyper-parameters.
+Better results can be obtained, if more hyper-parameters are tried.

 ### Visualization